 - Modern interface

 AfterShot Pro can handle many of the same edits as Lightroom, earning it a spot on this list.
-The program can handle just about anything you throw at it, including color adjustments, cropping, and blemish retouching, as well as batch edits.
-The program even includes some local adjustment tools that use layers, which Lightroom doesn’t use.
-Lightroom has a few more tools and tends to handle some edits a bit better than AfterShop Pro does, like lens corrections and perspective distortion a bit better.
+The program can handle just about anything you throw at it, including color adjustments, cropping, blemish retouching, and batch edit.
+AfterShot Pro even includes features that Lightroom doesn’t have, like local adjustment tools that use layers.
+Overall, though, Lightroom gives users a few more tools, and it tends to handle some edits a bit better than AfterShop Pro does, like lens corrections and perspective distortion.